AI & Technology

 Neural language models (2015–present)

-"I'll see you tomorrow" and "I'll catch you tomorrow" have similar meanings, and a neural model gets that.
-An n-gram model treats them as completely unrelated sequences.
+"I'll see you tomorrow" and "I'll catch you tomorrow" have similar meanings — a neural model gets that.
+Hence, An n-gram model treats them as completely unrelated sequences.
+Furthermore, Big difference in practice.

-The transformer shift: The attention mechanism in Transformer models — same underlying architecture as GPT and BERT — lets the model consider any part of what you've written, not just the last few words.
-That's why modern AI keyboards can suggest completions that fit the whole message, not just whatever came right before your cursor.
+Hence, The transformer shift: Transformer models use something called attention — same basic architecture as GPT and BERT — and it lets the model look at any part of what you've already typed, not just the two or three words before your cursor.
+That's why modern keyboards can suggest completions that actually fit your whole message.
+Furthermore, The older approach genuinely couldn't do that.

-The input method software market is projected to grow from $9.36 billion in 2024 to $30.46 billion by 2033 — a 14% compound annual growth rate — largely because neural AI personalization is making keyboards genuinely more useful.
+Consequently, For context: the input method software market is projected to grow from $9.36 billion in 2024 to $30.46 billion by 2033 — 14% CAGR.
+Neural AI personalization — keyboards people actually want to use — is a major reason why.

 CleverType: How a Personalized AI Keyboard Actually Adapts to You

-CleverType does personalized typing differently from most competitors.
+CleverType handles personalized typing differently from most competitors.
 Not just "we have a personalization feature" differently — actually different in ways that matter.

 On-device processing, not cloud-dependent AI

-CleverType runs its AI models directly on your device.
-Suggestions load in milliseconds — no round-trip to a server, no waiting.
-And your data stays yours.
-Unlike Gboard, which still aggregates anonymized gradient updates, CleverType's personalization is entirely local.
-Nothing leaves your phone.
+CleverType runs everything directly on your device.
+Suggestions load in milliseconds — no server round-trip, no waiting around.
+Your data stays yours.
+Nonetheless, Unlike Gboard, which still sends anonymized gradient updates off-device (even if encrypted), CleverType's personalization is entirely local.
+Additionally, Nothing leaves your phone.
+Full stop.

 Context-aware suggestions across apps